Eating out in Covent Garden

 The Ivy now has 15 locations in London but The Original Ivy

 on West Street is still known as a celebrity hang out and provides the best atmosphere.
 Their classics include Shepherd’s Pie with piped mash, steak tartar, Veal Holstein and Beef Wellington.
-Meals at the Ivy should never be rushed so be prepared to take your time and enjoy the dining experience.
+Meals at the Ivy should never be rushed so be prepared to take your time to enjoy the dining experience.

 On nearby Henrietta Street you will find The Ivy Market Grill, an equally sumptuous venue with outdoor seating on the piazza.
-Their breakfast is as good as their heritage menu which delivers 2 courses for just £20.95 if you are not looking for the full on experience.
+Their breakfast is as good as their heritage menu which delivers 2 courses for just £20.95 if you are not looking for the full-on experience.

 Balthazar